swissclubto/swissclubto.github.io/index.md

     image_caption: Christmas dinner 2022
     title: Contact
     excerpt: |
-      Learn more about the board of directors and the heads of the various sections.
+      Learn more about the board of directors, the various sections, and their heads.

       Share with us information that may be of interest to the Swiss community in Greater Toronto.
 We’d like to hear from you either by e-mail or